torin-k/torin-k.github.io/about-me.md

 # About Me
 My name is Torin Kovach, and I'm currently an undergraduate at the Carnegie Mellon University [School of Computer Science](https://www.cs.cmu.edu/).
 Currently, I am pursuing a degree in [Artificial Intelligence](https://www.cs.cmu.edu/bs-in-artificial-intelligence/), one of the first of its kind!
-Outside the classroom, I enjoy
+Outside the classroom, I enjoy coding, playing tennis and reading jigsaw puzzles.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY1NDI5MTU3XX0=
+eyJoaXN0b3J5IjpbMTg3MjQ1ODIzXX0=
 -->